 Reading Time: 11 minutesThe command line terminal, or shell on your Linux server, is a potent tool for deciphering activity on the server, performing operations, or making system changes.
 But with several thousand executable binaries installed by default, what tools are useful, and how should you use them safely?
 Continue reading “Useful Command Line for Linux Admins”

 Reading Time: 3 minutesLately there’s been a lot of speculation about Googles up-coming changes to how sites without an SSL are going to be treated.
 As January draws towards a close we have seen an increase in customers with concerns of how this will affect their site.
 Both in terms of people being able to see it and how it might affect their search ranking.

 This article aims to clear up some of the confusion and to demystify the changes.
 If you are unfamiliar with how SSL/TLS or HTTPS works please take a look at our article on the subject.

 If you aren’t interested in how these changes came about feel free to skip down to: How These Changes Affect Your Site

 Continue reading “Will my site be marked unsafe in Chrome 56+?”

-Every single day 100s of terabytes of data is being transferred across the internet.
-In fact, based on Intel’s 2012 report, nearly 640K Gb of data is transferred every single minute.
-That’s more than 204 million Emails, 47,000 app downloads, 1.3 million YouTube videos watched and 6 million Facebook views.
+Every single day 100s of terabytes of data are being transferred across the internet.
+In fact, based on Intel’s 2012 report, nearly 640K GB of data is transferred every single minute.
+That’s more than 204 million emails, 47,000 app downloads, 1.3 million YouTube videos watched and 6 million Facebook views.
 We’re talking about a seriously massive amount of data here.
-So how do we know if that data is being transferred securely?
+So, how do we know if that data is being transferred securely?
 Enter the SSL/TLS protocols.

 Continue reading “How does an SSL work?”